Te Reo Māori (Māori language)

 Māori language statistics

-Learn and practice Te Reo Māori
+Learn and practise Te Reo Māori

 Today Māori is spoken fluently by over 130,000 people here — there are also hundreds of words in daily use by all New Zealanders.